-A week of unforgettable family attractions in Salzburg and Tyrol.
+A week of unforgettable family attractions in Salzburg

 You can also visit copper and silver mines in this area, as well as a new and unique dinosaur park called Triassic Park.

 minutes away you can enjoy active